hitthere-com/terms_and_conditions/privacy_policy.md

 f.
 Information collected from you will be stored for such period as required to complete the transaction entered into with you or such period as mandated under the applicable laws.

-7. LINKS TO THIRD PARTY SITE/APPS
+## 7. LINKS TO THIRD PARTY SITE/APPS

+a.
 Our App may, from time to time, contain links to and from other Apps/Websites of third parties.
 Please note that if you follow a link to any of these Apps/Websites, such Apps/Websites will apply different terms to the collection and privacy of your personal data and we do not accept any responsibility or liability for these policies.
 When you leave our Site, we encourage you to read the privacy policy of every App/Website you visit.

-8. SHARING OF PERSONAL INFORMATION
+## 8. SHARING OF PERSONAL INFORMATION

 a.
 We do not share your personal data with third parties without your prior consent other than:
     I. With third parties who work on our behalf provided such third parties adhere to the data protection principles set out in the IT Act, 2000 (21 of 2000) and other applicable legislation, or enter into a written agreement with Us requiring that the third party provide at least the same level of privacy protection as is required by such principles;